reisir/tools/pages/01.home/02.writers-guide/docs.md

 ### Creating new pages

 To create a page, go to ["pages"](https://amv.tools/admin/pages) in the admin panel and click "Add" in the top right.
-Make sure the template is set to "Docs".
+Make sure the template is set to "Default".

 After creating a page, the editor opens.
 Save the page once to create it on disk.
 Grav treats it as a draft before saving the first time.